JericoFX/advance-vehicleshop/README.md

 1. Get hired by a shop owner/manager
 2. Help customers browse and purchase vehicles
 3. Manage display vehicles (Rank 2+)
+   - Add vehicles from inventory to display
+   - Use placement mode to position vehicles
+   - Remove or update display vehicles
 4. Track your sales performance
 5. Earn commission on each sale